dbpedia/extraction-framework/history/ReadMe.md

   * the id of the user are based depending on what is available : ip / nickname or the wikipedia id

 ### [HistoryStatsExtractor.scala](src/main/scala/org/dbpedia/extraction/mappings/HistoryStatsExtractor.scala)
-  * Extract statistics about revision activity for every page of Wikipedia.
+  * Extract statistics about revision activity for every page of Wikipedia :
+    * number of revision per year / months
+    * avg size of revision per year / month
+    * number of unique contribution
   * This exctraction add some computation and could be not necessary
   * Use dc, rdf, rdfs ontologies
-  * Get number of revision per year / months and avg size of revision per year / month

 ## How to run it ?